 Prerequisites: Current Oregon certification as EMT II or eligibility for same; one year experience as EMT II; or consent of Director of Health and Human Services.
 (Offered every other year.)

-HE260/9.360 First Responder Course 3 credits (30 lec, 10 lab hrs total) Emergency medical care training program for first responders to traffic accident victims.
+HE260/9.360 First Responder Course 4 credits

+Emergency medical care training program for first responders to traffic accident victims.
 Includes training in the removal of victim from vehicle.

 HE262 CPR Instructor Training (AHA)